aarondwi/aarondwi.github.io/CCLandscape.md

 12. Does not assume dynamic transaction, which is the most typical DBMS usage (JDBC, etc)
 13. Need a full rewrite, not easily adaptable to current popular database/storage engine

-Which means all of them does not implement all that is needed to create a proper production ready database, and the implementations need to fill them.
+Which means almost all of them does not implement all that is expected for a proper production ready database, and the implementations need to fill them.
 This means lots of behaviors not yet known, and how it will impact the design/performance after the algo got implemented

 ## About academic CCs